OhiaJanny/React-Portfolio-Project/README.md

 Link to the deployed version

-Link to the GitHub repository
+Link to the GitHub repository: https://github.com/OhiaJanny/React-Portfolio-Project/tree/main